justinethier/cyclone/docs/C-Calling-Conventions.md

     static void __lambda(void *data, object closure, object k, int argc, object *args) ;

-TODO: how to call these functions
+TODO: how to call these functions, need to pack args prior to call

-TODO: how to unpack args for a call
+TODO: how to unpack args for a call.
+I think it would be simple, need to change compiler to point to members of `args` instead of directly to arguments

 TODO: fixed and variadic examples (same?)

+An added benefit of this, I think, is that we eliminate the restriction on number of function arguments. though, if this is on the stack there still is a limit

+TBD: no more need for dispatch.c?